 I got a shotgun seat for you

 You can tell me where it is you wanna take off to.

-Overall Bro Rating: Ignoring the fact that “Hey, girl” is just about the worst pick-up-line a dude (other than Feminist Ryan Gosling) could ever say in a bar, this gets an 8/10.
+Overall bro rating: Ignoring the fact that "Hey, girl" is just about the worst pick-up line someone (other than feminist Ryan Gosling) could ever say in a bar, this gets an 8/10.

 19. "Southern Girl" — Tim McGraw